OniDaito/S9Lab/_posts/2013-03-04-Timelapse.markdown

 ---

 ##
 I'm a bit of a photography nerd, it has to be said. when I was introduced to [OpenMoco](http://www.openmoco.org/) I knew I was in for some fun times!
-I immediately chanced upon the [Chronos](http://sourceforge.net/p/projectchronos/home/Project%20Chronos%20Home/) by Chris Field, I immediately jumped at the chance.
+When I saw the [Chronos](http://sourceforge.net/p/projectchronos/home/Project%20Chronos%20Home/) by Chris Field, I immediately jumped at the chance to build it.
 I've enjoyed doing time-lapse stuff for a while and I figured parallax was the next thing to try.

 ####